India has loved marine animals such as fish, shrimp, oyster, lobster, crab, eel, squid – along with its rich culinary traditions – for centuries.

 Rohu is affordable and rich in omega-3, Whereas Pomfret is easy to digest and has fewer bones comparitively.
 The choice ultimately depends on your taste preference.

-Which fish is very tasty in India?
+Which is the most tasty fish in India?

 Hilsa is considered to be the tastiest because of its flavor and texture.